yassato/RegressionFDS/README.md

-# Regression model of frequency-dependent selection
+# Genetic marker regression of frequency-dependent selection
 Source code of Sato et al. "Detecting frequency-dependent selection using a genetic marker regression of fitness components".

 ## Directory